How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Reproducibility Statement

 \section{Reproducibility Statement}

 We have published all the code used for this work at \url{https://github.com/vsahil/MIMETIC-2.git} and included the \texttt{README.md} file that provides instructions to execute each step of the algorithm.
+We provide our code in the supplementary material.
+The code includes a detailed \texttt{README.md} file that provides instructions to execute each step of the algorithm.
+We will open-source all the code upon publication of the paper.
+We do not provide the original and generated images of individuals and art styles for copyright and privacy concerns.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

 We would like to thank Shauli Ravfogel, Moni Shahar, Amir Feder, Shruti Joshi, and Soumye Singhal for discussion and providing feedback on the draft.
-In addition, we would like to thank the annotators of our human experiments: Miki Apfelbaum, and the Angle icon by Royyan Wijaya from the \href{https://thenounproject.com/browse/icons/term/angle/}{Noun Project} (CC BY 3.0).
-A part of this work was supported using Amazon Research Award (ARA) to Chirag Shah.
+In addition, we would like to thank the annotators of our human experiments: Miki Apfelbaum, and the Angle icon by Royyan Wijaya from the Noun Project (CC BY 3.0).
+A part of this work was supported using Amazon Research Award (ARA) to Chirag Shah and NSF Grant Numbers IIS-2106937 and IIS-2148367 awarded to Jeff Bilmes.